David Quessenberry: Tennessee Titans

 Quessenberry was named the Titans starting right tackle in 2021, and started every game.

 Buffalo Bills

 On April 21, 2022, Quessenberry signed with the Buffalo Bills on a one-year deal, appearing in 16 games with three starts.
 On March 27, 2023, Quessenberry re-signed with the Bills on a one-year deal.
 He was released on August 29.

 Minnesota Vikings

 On August 30, 2023, Quessenberry signed with the Minnesota Vikings, appearing in 16 games with four starts.
 He re-signed with the team on March 11, 2024, and appeared in all 17 games during the regular season.

 Los Angeles Rams

-On May 29, 2025, Quessenberry was signed by the Los Angeles Rams to a one-year contact.
+On May 29, 2025, Quessenberry was signed by the Los Angeles Rams to a one-year contract.
+After playing 13 games as a backup, he signed a one-year extension with Los Angeles on February 18, 2026.

 Personal life

 In June 2014, Quessenberry was diagnosed with Non-Hodgkin's lymphoma after experiencing fatigue and persistent cough.
 On February 25, 2015, his cancer went into remission after completing radiation treatment, then on April 13, 2017, he officially completed his cancer treatment.
 On June 12, 2017, Quessenberry won the 2017 George Halas Award.
 The award is given to the "player, coach or staff member who overcomes the most adversity to succeed".
 His brother Scott Quessenberry was the 155th overall pick in the fifth round of the 2018 NFL draft by the Los Angeles Chargers.
 Another brother, Paul Quessenberry, is a former tight end.
 Quessenberry hosts an annual golf tournament at different golf destinations all over the world (FIMA Golf Tournament).